IAM Role authentication

 A.1 - Create the base IAM role

 Create a base role in your AWS account with a permissions policy that only allows sts:AssumeRole.
-The base role does not access S3, Athena, or Redshift directly — it only assumes into target roles.
+The base role does not access S3, Athena, or Redshift directly.
+It only assumes into target roles.

 Permissions policy: